rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

  [1990s](https://www.vice.com/en/article/j5nzx4/what-was-the-first-blockchain)).
-What changed the world was the invention of Bitcoin, a distributed timestamp server with a PoW consensus mechanism and difficult adjustment, giving us the most sound money to ever exist.
+What changed the world was the invention of Bitcoin, a distributed timestamp server with a PoW consensus mechanism and difficulty adjustment, giving us the most sound money to ever exist.

 Focusing on a blockchain as innovation is like focusing on how the